The Voice of Postmodernism

-Our investigation into the question of whether holders of the postmodern or IKA view of the possibility of knowledge (see previous page) drew some responses on WSW.
+Our investigation into the question of whether holders of the postmodern or IKA view of the impossibility of knowledge drew some responses on the WSW E-list.
 A few of them were singled out for comment, also on 4 Sept 2004.
 Here, with names concealed out of respect for the private nature of the original exchange, is the comment.

 Question 1: Don't know how Stanley Fish is that important to your reasoning.
 Never heard of him.
 So what?

 Answer 1: Sic transit gloria Americana.
 Over here, Stanley Fish is a big fish in what I will call the IKA ("Impossibility of Knowing Anything") pond.
-When on 13 July 2003 the New York Times reached out to find a postmodernist to represent moral relativity in a "September 11" discussion, Stanley was the fish they pulled out of that pond.
-The caption under his large photo read "Stanley Fish, a postmodernist, says there is no objective standard for proving truth."
-Thus do people in this island see the issues, and the people who represent them.
-To demonstrate working assumptions, I might have cited anybody, and I would have reached the same answer, since everybody has the same working assumptions when they are actually dealing with life.
-It perhaps adds a little extra to show that the working life of a leading IKA theorist also manifests those same assumptions.
-It makes it a little more likely that no counterexample can be found.
-That is the theoretical value.
+When on 13 July 2003 the New York Times sought a postmodernist to represent moral relativity in a "September 11" discussion, Stanley was the fish they pulled out of that pond.
+The caption under his photo read "Stanley Fish, a postmodernist, says there is no objective standard for proving truth."
+Thus do people in this island see the issues, and these are the people who represent those issues . . .

-Fish was also prominent among those who came to the defense of the Social Text people when physicist Alan Sokal conned their little (Duke University) journal into accepting a hoax theory "linking quantum mechanics with the formulations of postmodern thought," a hoax theory that had been constructed by Sokal himself.
+Fish was also prominent among those who came to the defense of the Social Text people when physicist Alan Sokal conned that little Duke University journal into accepting a hoax theory "linking quantum mechanics with the formulations of postmodern thought," a hoax theory that had been constructed by Sokal himself.
 Fish only made himself ridiculous by coming to the defense of this ridiculous situation.

 (1).
 Stanley Fish has declared that texts do not have a literal meaning."There is no such thing as literal meaning, if by literal meaning one means a meaning that is perspicuous no matter what the context and no matter what is in the speaker's or hearer's mind, a meaning that because it is prior to interpretation can serve as a constraint on interpretation." (p135-1365).